 Eurovision Song Contest 2005 Semi-Final

 The 2005 Eurovision Song Conest Semi-Final took part in Ukraine's capital Kyiv.
-It was the first big event after the country's so-called Orange Revolution, which took place only months before the Eurovision Song Contest circus turned the capital city into the most cheerful place in Europe.
+It was the first big event after the country's so-called Orange Revolution, which took place only months before the Eurovision Song Contest.

 Heading for Kyiv

 After the success of the 2004 Semi-Final and Final in Istanbul, with over seven millions telephone and SMS votes cast, it was decided that this new system for the Eurovision Song Contest would stay the same.
-The so called 'Big Four' (Germany, the United Kingdom, France and Spain) would compete automatically in the Final just as the ten best placed countries from the 2004 contest.
-Kyiv would see the arrival of two new countries: Bulgaria and Moldova.
-Another old friend - Hungary - would return to the contest for the first time since 1998.
-Lebanon was on the initial list of interested countries, but pulled out when it appeared they could not meet the requirements neccessary to take part.
+The so called 'Big Four' (Germany, the United Kingdom, France and Spain) would compete automatically in the Final just alongside the top ten countries from the 2004 contest.